1. Why do we see discrepancies in word counts (in Drupal vs. Dashboard)?

 2. Why isn't the submitted node to Smartling localized in Drupal?

-tmgmt_extension_suit moduleis enabled.
-In this case, if your page isn’t localized yet, it simply means that Drupal cron hasn't processed “check status” or “download translation” queues.
-If your cron was set up correctly then translation for a node will be downloaded and applied by the next cron runs.
+If your content isn’t localized yet, it may mean that Drupal cron hasn't processed “download translation” queue.
+If your cron was set up correctly, then translation will be downloaded and applied by the next cron runs.

 3. When is content pushed live?